 If you do choose to pay for health insurance, please keep in mind coverage for repatriation of remains and medical evacuations.
 There are many companies and health plans available on the market, and it can be quite confusing and overwhelming.
 To assist, the University recommends you purchasing coverage under one of these companies:

 In some cases, you may be able to utilize your current health insurance coverage from your home country as part of your overall family’s health coverage.
 In these instances, we ask that you come prepared with your proof of insurance, allowable services, coverage limits, and information on how to utilize that specific plan in the United States.

 Proof of Immunization

-We also ask each student to fill out the health status review form and turn this in to our University’s Health Center upon arrival.
-You may need to consult your local physician about required immunizations (Mumps, Measles, and Rubella) and spinal meningitis (if living on campus), a recent Tuberculosis test, and any special medical needs or considerations you will want the Health Center to be aware of.
+We also ask each student to fill out the health status review form and turn this into our University’s Health Center upon arrival.
+You may need to consult your local physician about required immunizations (mumps, measles, and rubella), spinal meningitis (if living on campus), a recent tuberculosis test, and any special medical needs or considerations you will want the Health Center to be aware of.

 Depending on the region where you will be coming from, you may also be asked to provide additional information.
 While you can receive the immunizations after your arrival, you may find it easier and less expensive to have these completed before arrival.
 If you do this, make sure your doctor provides proof of immunization.